 With j-views' experience in the IT departments of major financial houses, documenting processes and procedures, as well as assisting in the development of internal applications, j-views is able to see the "big picture" when it comes to IT.

-One j-views project involved the design and implementation of a network of advertising computers in a non-bank financial center, working together with the offices of a Japanese-American retail fiancial services consultancy in Tokyo.
-The project also involved extensive liaison with Japanese vendors and contractors, as well as ng with the IT teams in Japan, the USA and UK to implement a sophisticated interactive environment for customers of the financial center which provided feedback to the operators of the center.
+One j-views project involved the specification, design and implementation of a network of advertising computers in a non-bank financial center, working together with the offices of a Japanese-American retail fiancial services consultancy in Tokyo.
+The project also involved extensive liaison with Japanese vendors and contractors, as well as working with the IT teams in Japan, the USA and UK to implement a sophisticated interactive environment for customers of the financial center which provided feedback to the operators of the center.